Paleo Cherry Garcia Ice Cream

 But, I made up my mind to JUST.DO.IT!

-We’ve just past the halfway point of the month, and I’ve been going out 4 times a week to humiliate myself at the local park or dance in the basement.
+We’re just past the halfway point of the month, and I’ve been going out 4 times a week by myself to the local park or dance in the basement.
 Most of the time my husband is able to run with me.
 It’s nice to have company, but I find it distracting at times.

 He likes to point out how slow I am – yes, I know I’m slow but I’m out here.

 But he is supportive.
 He encourages me to keep moving, to make it to the next hill, to push to the next tree.
 And he doesn’t get angry when I cuss at him for pushing me.

 Besides, it was nice to kick his butt when we did the Wii Just Dance workout.
 Lol!

 Finally, we decided to break up the run at the 1/2 mile mark and do some burpees, squats, lunges, and stuff that really left us sore!